-Developing and supporting clinical researchers is an important priority for the ARHP.
-The purpose of the ARHP Research Subcommittee is to advance the research activities of rheumatology health professionals and enhance the development of early career investigators.
+Developing and supporting clinical researchers is an important priority for the ARP.
+The purpose of the ARP Research Subcommittee is to advance the research activities of rheumatology health professionals and enhance the development of early career investigators.
 As part of this mission, we created the following web pages for health professional researchers.